glitch-game-club/glitch-game-club/CONTRIBUTING.md

 ## What we're working on right now

-### Making Remixable HTML5 Games using Thimble
+### Creating Boiler plate / Remixable HTML5 Games using Thimble

-We are using Phaser.io as our main frame for making HTML5 games and hosting examples at http://thimble.mozilla.org

-Help us to build up a resource of simple games which can remixed by club members or used as examples to inspire their own creations.
+Can you write a simple game demo in Javascript?
+Help us create a resource of simple games which can remixed by club members or used as examples to inspire their own creations.

+We are using Phaser.io javascript game framework as our main frame for making HTML5 games and hosting examples at http://thimble.mozilla.org

 Our current [list of starter games are here](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki#starter-games--thimble-tutorials)

+To volunteer to write a game, [please Sign up here by creating an issue](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues/new) or just write a game and contribute it.
+See below for details.

 ### Sharing Game Assets and Tutorials on how to make them